Collectible / Gold and Silver State Sales Taxes in South Dakota

 The State of South Dakota requires the collection of sales taxes on certain products sold by Silver.com and delivered to a South Dakota address.
 These taxes must be collected on copper products; numismatic coins; accessory items; and processed items.
 All other products sold by Silver.com are exempt from these taxes.

-The following definitions apply to products on which these taxes must be collected in South Dakota:
+The following definitions apply to products on which taxes must be collected in South Dakota:

 - Numismatic Coins.
 Coins which have an external value above and beyond the base value of the underlying precious metal, due to the item’s rarity, condition, age, or other external factor.